IgniteUI/help-topics/topics/01_General-and-Getting-Started/17_Using_Ignite_UI_CLI.md

     ig add [template] [name]
 ```

 The `add` command is supported only on existing project created with the Ignite UI CLI.
 You cannot use the `add` command before creating a project uisng the `new` command or using the step by step guide which is invoked by the `ig` command.
-The quickstart projects do not support the `add` command, meaning that you cannot add more components than the predefined ones for the given quickstart project.

 #### Ignite UI for JavaScript templates
 Inside the [Ignite UI CLI Wiki](https://github.com/IgniteUI/igniteui-cli/wiki/Add#ignite-ui-for-javascript-templates) you can find the up to date table that demonstrates what Ignite UI for JavaScript templates are available in the supported frameworks.